 Once the policy is delivered, you have a minimum number of days to ensure it is right for you.
 This is known as a free-look period.
 By law, insurance companies must provide a free-look period once your policy is issued.
 (See a complete definition below in the section, Disability insurance terms).

 From the time you submit an application, it may take four to six weeks before your policy is issued.
 In some cases, it could take longer.

-Filing a claim for disability insurance
+Filing a claim for physician disability insurance benefits

 You buy disability insurance hoping to never use it.
 But there may come a time you’ll need the benefits you’ve paid for.